BorisAnastasov/SoftUni/README.md

 ## SoftUni
-Here are all my solved tasks at SoftUni till this moment!
+Here are all my solutions of tasks at SoftUni till this moment!